dongxiansuixin/ue-gameplay-work-balancer/README.md

 [![BP Usage: For Loop With Capture][blueprint-usage-array]](/)

 You can disable the system globally by setting the cvar **gwb.enabled** to `false`.
-When disabled, GWB just immediatelly triggers the work when it's scheduled (as if though it doesn't exist).
+When disabled, GWB just immediately triggers the work when it's scheduled (as if it doesn't exist).
 This is helpful when debugging and you want things to happen in the same stack frame.

 ### 📚 Examples